Monday, February 18, 2013

 My sons asked to learn more about computers, so we got a Raspberry Pi.
 We also got Adafruit's Pi Cobbler kit.
 Using Adafruit's Occidentalis distro of Raspbian, I had to do a little configuration to make the following setup work, and it turned into a little bit of a networking lesson for my kids, too.
 I figured I'd write it up in case some other Googling Pi user needs to learn & solve this particular combination of problems - or in case I forget and need to re-do this sometime. :-)

-Mac running Lion (OS X 10.7) connected to Internet via wifi.
+Mac running Lion (OS X 10.7) is connected to Internet via wifi.

 Pi connected via Ethernet cable to Mac.

-Share the Mac's Internet connection: on the Mac, System Preferences - Sharing.
+Share the Mac's Internet connection: on the Mac, go to System Preferences - Sharing.

 • Check the box Internet Sharing from the list of services.